Religious Discrimination Attorney El Paso, TX

 • File a Complaint with the EEOC: If your company’s HR department hasn’t properly addressed the discrimination you’ve experienced, feel free to file a complaint with the Equal Employment Opportunity Commission (EEOC).
 They will review your case and give you permission to file a lawsuit.

-• Speak to a Lawyer: If the EEOC has given you permission to file a lawsuit, you should consult an employment lawyer as soon as possible.
+• Speak to a Lawyer: If the EEOC has given you permission to file a lawsuit, you should consult a religious discrimination lawyer in El Paso, TX as soon as possible.
 He or she can help you file this lawsuit in a timely manner and protect your legal rights.

 If you’re facing religious discrimination, schedule a meeting with a religious discrimination Attorney El Paso, TX at Davie & Valdez, P.C. today.